Working with external providers on the STAR programme

 Exemplar: Working with external providers

 Work-based learning experiences and courses run off site involve additional risks for students.
 The STAR coordinator should investigate and address relevant health and safety issues at the time placements are investigated.
 Where relevant, specific issues will be covered in the Memorandum of Understanding.
 A health and safety checklist will be completed for every work place.

+Attendance requires informed consent from all parties involved.
 Students and parents or caregivers must consent to attendance, and agree to all applicable conditions.
-This includes catching up essential work missed through absence from class.

 Students as school ambassadors

 Students are school ambassadors when they attend externally provided courses.
 To meet this responsibility:

 - students are expected to dress appropriately at all times, and only change out of school uniform if the work or course requires them to

 - schools will set clear expectations of behaviour and attendance that attending students will agree to in writing

 - travel arrangements to and from the site must be clearly established and agreed to in writing before attendance.

 All students participating in STAR-funded courses will complete an evaluation form at the end of the course.

 Best practice for external providers

 All external providers must have consent to assess against the standards to be assessed and have a current Memorandum of Understanding with the school.
 If a training provider is contracted to a school, then the students can be assessed by the school, provided the school’s consent to assess includes the requisite standards.

 Some external providers offer quality-assured qualifications that are not based on assessment standards (for example, those of the New Zealand Institute of Management).
 These qualifications can be accessed through the New Zealand Qualifications Framework.

 Working in conjunction with the school, it is a provider's responsibility to:

 - have a current Memorandum of Understanding

 - ensure that courses conform to the aims and objectives of STAR